LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Expect fees for retrieval

-According to banking policies, fees typically range from $5 to $50 per statement, or higher for very old records requiring microfiche retrieval.
+Fees typically range from $5 to $50 per statement, or higher for very old records requiring microfiche retrieval.

 4